egorvlgavr/Python/CalculateRobotTrajectory/readme.md

-# Program to calculate robot trajectory
+# Calculation trajectory of three-link planar arm manipulator
 ## Description
 This program calculate trajectory of manipulator of three-link planar arm.
 As initial condition we have four points and four moments of time, when manipulator is at these points.
 We consider that manipulator moves on 4-3-4 trajectory.
 Program draw trajectory in XYZ coordinates and it projections in XY, XZ, YZ planes.
 ## Information